-During 2014, Peyto spent \$591 million in capital to drill, case, complete, equip and tie-in 101 new net wells in the Greater Sundance area.
+During 2015, Peyto spent \$469 million in capital to drill, case, complete, equip and tie-in 109 new net wells in the Greater Sundance area.
 Included in this capital is Peyto's proportionate share of land and seismic acquisition costs as well as plant costs.
-Peyto is currently producing approximately 75,670 boe/d of natural gas and natural gas liquids from this area.
+Peyto is currently producing approximately 83,550 boe/d of natural gas and natural gas liquids from this area.
 The Greater Sundance area includes several properties that collectively accounted for:

-86% of 2014 capital expenditures 92% of 2014 production volume 87% of proved and probable reserves at December 31, 2014 31% of undeveloped land holding at December 31, 2014
+- 79% of 2015 capital expenditures - 89% of 2015 production volume

+- 86% of proved and probable reserves at December 31, 2015 - 33% of undeveloped land holding at December 31, 2015

-Peyto currently plans to invest approximately \$485 million of the 2015 capital program in this area.
-Peyto is planning to drill another 114 gross (105 net) wells in the Greater Sundance area over the 2015 calendar year.
-The majority of these wells are anticipated to be Cardium, Notikewin, Wilrich, Bluesky and Falher horizontal well producers.
+Peyto currently plans to invest approximately \$440 million of the 2016 capital program in this area.
+Peyto is planning to drill another 108 gross (103 net) wells in the Greater Sundance area over the 2016 calendar year.
+The majority of these wells are anticipated to be Notikewin, Wilrich, Bluesky and Falher horizontal well producers.

-Peyto owns and operates five 100% working interest gas processing plants and one joint plant (69% working interest) located in the Greater Sundance area.
+Peyto owns and operates five 100% working interest gas processing plants and one joint plant (69% working interest at December 31, 2015; subsequent to year end, Peyto increased its working interest to 89%) located in the Greater Sundance area.
 Two of the plants are located in Oldman (55-21W5), the third one is located in Wildhay (55-23W5), the fourth one is located in Nosehill (55-20W5) and the fifth and sixth plants are located in Ansell (53-20W5 and 53-19W5).
-The majority of Peyto's production is processed through these plants, with 1,030 gross (893 net) producing zones currently tied-in.
-Gross natural gas production at the facilities is approximately 460 MMcf/d, with gross natural gas liquids production being approximately 9,940 bbls/d.
+The majority of Peyto's production is processed through these plants, with 1,150 gross (1,005 net) producing zones currently tied-in.
+Gross natural gas production at the facilities is approximately 518 MMcf/d, with gross natural gas liquids production being approximately 6,250 bbls/d.